Kapoorlabs-CAPED/caped-ai-oneat/README.md

 ## Algorithm for finding mitotic cells in TZYX datasets

+### Program structure

+We use hydra library to separate the parameters of the code from the actual file that contains the runnable code.
+We do so to minimize the interaction with the actual script/file/interactive code where the users do not have to change any lines to specify the paths/filenames/parameters.
+The [configuration file to modify the parameters](https://github.com/Kapoorlabs-CAPED/Mari_Scripts_Server/blob/main/conf/config_oneat.yaml).
+The params_train contains the training parameters for the hyperparameters of the network, these parameters are set once and for all and are not learned during the training process, hence the name hyperparameters.
+The params_predict contains the parameters needed for model prediction such as the number of tiles, event threshold and confidence to veto the events below the threshold.
+The trainclass contains the training class used by oneat and is input as a string.
+For VollNet (Resnet based) the training class is NEATVollNet, for DenseVollNet (Densenet based) the training class is DenseVollNet.
+The defaults provides the filename and the paths, depending on where the data is you only have to select the path file which is supplied for local paths/ovh server paths/aws paths.
 ### The training data

 ### Program to create the training data